-Apple Inc. (AAPL) asked a federal judge to approve a settlement resolving claims that the company induced children to make game-related purchases on iPhones and iPads without their parents’ knowledge or permission.
+Apple Inc. (AAPL:US) asked a federal judge to approve a settlement resolving claims that the company induced children to make game-related purchases on iPhones and iPads without their parents’ knowledge or permission.

 The agreement concerns “In-App Purchases,” for what the complaint in the case describes as virtual supplies, ammunition, fruits and vegetables, cash and other so-called currency used to play games on mobile devices.